breezertwo/strapi-plugin-reading-time/README.md

 });
 ```

-This will listen for any record created or updated in the `article` content type and set the display time to read value for the `reading_time` field automatically based on the `content` field.
+This will listen for any record created or updated in the `article` collection type and set the display time to read value for the `reading_time` field automatically based on the `content` field.

-`skipUndefinedReferences`
+The field (e.g reading_time) referenced in the configuration file must exist.
+You can add it to the collection-type using the Strapi Admin UI.

+> Adding a field to an existing collection-type will require you to change, save or republish the entry/entries in order for this plugin to update the field correctly.

+`skipUndefinedReferences`: If `true` the plugin will ignore any empty references fields.
+This is useful if you have a collection-type that has a field that is not required but you want to still calculate the reading time for it if it exists.

 ### Links